The mix that tastes amazing on everything!

 - Ingredients: It’s best if you use all of these spices and herbs for the most flavor.
 If you don’t have them all on hand, see the blog post for substitution ideas.

-- Salt: Leave the salt out if you’d like to control the amount added in future recipes.
+- Salt: Leave the salt out, or reduce by half, if you’d like to control the amount added in future recipes.

 - Yield: This recipe makes ~¼ cup of seasoning mix.